MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">The following list shows the supported values:

--   0 – The shortcut should be hidden and grays out the corresponding toggle in the Settings app.
+-   0 – The shortcut is hidden and disables the setting in the Settings app.
--   1 – The shortcut should be visible and grays out the corresponding toggle in the Settings app.
+-   1 – The shortcut is visible and disables the setting in the Settings app.
 -   65535 (default) - There is no enforced configuration and the setting can be changed by the user.

 <!--EndDescription-->